 I am a huge fan of Podcasts.
 I usually listen to them whilst doing boring chores.
 The type of podcasts I listen to are generally those that teach me something.
 I see it as an opportunity to learn whilst I have to waste my time doing chores.
 It’s a way to absorb information without having to actually spare the time to read stuff!
-Now that the schools are closed and we’re in lock-down and observing social distancing, I’m really hoping to use audio as a way to get my girls to absorb information.
+When the schools closed in 2020 and we were in lock-down and observing social distancing, using audio as a way to get my girls to absorb information was a lifesaver.
 Cue me researching which are the best podcasts and audio resources for kids.

-The list below are all recommendations I’ve received or audio resources that I am currently using with my girls now that I’m their primary source of education!
-Call me the reluctant homeschool mum!
+The list below are all recommendations I’ve received or audio resources that my girls enjoy listening to.

 Podcasts for Kids

-These podcasts for children are perfect for kids of all ages, but specifically for kids aged 5 to 12.
+These podcasts for kids are perfect for children of all ages, but specifically for kids aged 5 to 12 years old.
 They are all free to download.
 I’d recommend clicking on the links in the headings to go to the main page for each one, and then see which podcast provider they are available on.
 Most are available on Apple and Spotify, but not all.

 These are fab little stories written by kids for kids and they really do have a soothing quality to them, great for getting kids to wind down after a busy day.
 There are a huge number of episodes to download for free.